CalissaT/ws/_pages/blog2.md

 ### Week 17

 This week was a warmup week to refresh our brains to the code we were doing before.

+### Week 18

+My group started brainstorming ideas for our project, and after some debate we landed on the idea of a dating site for friends.
+We wokred on the wireframe and prepared our presentation for next week.
+Mr. M also gave some tech talks about components we could inlcude into our website such as notes and security measures.

+### Week 19

+We presented on Tuesday on got some good feedback on what we can improve on our website.
+After hearing the feedback, I realize some of our features may be to complex, so we may try and make them more simple for now.

+Over the weekend, I took the 66 question quiz.
+I honestly struggled because looking at code hurts my brain and I don't understand it.
+But, I tried my best and managed to understand some of the questions.
+I definetly can use some of the questions on this test to study for the AP exam.
+I think one thing I need to work on is taking my time reading the question and trying to understand the code elements better.